marcosolina/csgo_server/README.md

-# CS:GO Server
+# CS:GO Dedicated Server

-How to create a CS:GO Server on Ubuntu 18 x64
+How to create a CS:GO Dedicated Server

 ## Requirements